-Aggressive Criminal Defense Lawyer Protects You Against Improper Search & Seizure by Law Enforcement in South Jersey
+Aggressive Criminal Defense Lawyer Protects You Against Improper Search And Seizure By Law Enforcement In South Jersey

 New Jersey has a number of laws that determine how police and federal investigators can collect evidence.
 When law enforcement fails to follow proper search and seizure procedures, the evidence collected cannot be used in court.
 If you are a victim of improper search and seizure by police in Camden County or anywhere in New Jersey, you need an aggressive criminal defense lawyer who will do everything possible to protect your legal rights.

-At The Law Office of Stephen R. Piper, LLC, we defend people against illegal searches and seizures.
-Mr. Piper is an attorney with more than 22 years of military service as a former officer and pilot in the Navy and Air Force Reserves.
-For almost three years, he flew hundreds of combat missions in during active duty deployments to Iraq and Afghanistan.
-Mr. Piper takes the rights and constitutional privileges of Americans extremely seriously.
+At The Law Offices of Stephen R. Piper, LLC, I defend people against illegal searches and seizures.
+I am Stephen R. Piper, an attorney with more than 22 years of military service as a former officer and pilot in the Navy and Air Force Reserves.
+For almost three years, I flew hundreds of combat missions during active duty deployments to Iraq and Afghanistan.
+I take the rights and constitutional privileges of Americans extremely seriously.
 When your legal rights have been violated by improper search and seizure, no lawyer in New Jersey will fight harder to defend you.

-The Fourth Amendment of the United States Constitution, as well as provisions in the New Jersey State Constitution, protect individuals from unreasonable search and seizures.
-If a police officer, state trooper, or federal law enforcement officer searches your property (your person, your bag, your car, your house) without a valid search warrant that is supported by probable cause, then the evidence collected often may not be used against you in court.
+The Fourth Amendment of the United States Constitution as well as provisions in the New Jersey State Constitution, protects individuals from unreasonable search and seizure.
+If a police officer, state trooper or federal law enforcement officer searches your property (your person, your bag, your car, your house) without a valid search warrant that is supported by probable cause, then the evidence collected often may not be used against you in court.

 In many instances, law enforcement officials make errors when attempting to collect evidence.
 If a mistake is made early in the process, it could be a sign of other flaws in the investigation.
-You can rely on Mr. Piper to review every aspect of law enforcement’s procedures and investigation that led to your charges.
-If there are any discrepancies or problems with procedure found, rest assured Mr. Piper will seek immediate dismissal of evidence and possibly the entire case against you.
+You can rely on me to review every aspect of the law enforcement procedures and investigation that led to your charges.
+If there are any discrepancies or problems with procedure found, rest assured, I will seek immediate dismissal of evidence and possibly the entire case against you.

-Vehicle Stops: In order to search your car, police must have probable cause to stop you in the first place.
+Vehicle stops: In order to search your car, police must have probable cause to stop you in the first place.
 Secondly, they must have a valid reason to actually search your car.
-Sometimes the issue of probable cause comes into question because a police officer takes action based on his own judgment.
+Sometimes the issue of probable cause comes into question because a police officer takes action based on their own judgment.
 Police officers are not always correct in the decisions they make.
-For example, you may be pulled over for a minor infraction such as a tail-light being out.
+For example, you may be pulled over for a minor infraction such as having a taillight out.
 A police officer approaches your car and smells something they believe gives them probable cause to search your car.
-Mr. Piper can find holes in that officer’s logic and assert that there was no probable cause to conduct the vehicle search.
+I can find holes in that officer’s logic and assert that there was no probable cause to conduct the vehicle search.

-If you believe that your constitutional rights have been violated, talk to Stephen R. Piper about your concerns.
-He will help you determine whether or not you were the victim of an illegal search and seizure.
+If you believe that your constitutional rights have been violated, talk to me about your concerns.
+I will help you determine whether you were the victim of an illegal search and seizure.